Enquire

 Thanthirimale

-Thanthirimale, an ancient village roughly an hour and thirty minutes from Mannar, is a perfect stop for couples interested in an immersive experience of Sri Lanka's rich Buddhist heritage.
-This charming village boasts well-preserved Buddhist temples, including the Thanthirimale Stupa and the Sri Maha Bodhi plant, a tree sapling under which Buddha attained enlightenment.
+Thanthirimale, an ancient village roughly an hour and thirty minutes from Mannar, is an ideal stop for couples seeking an immersive experience of Sri Lanka's rich Buddhist heritage.
+This charming village features well-preserved Buddhist temples, including the Thanthirimale Stupa and the Sri Maha Bodhi plant, a tree sapling under which Buddha attained enlightenment.

 The Doric at Arippu